MacHu-GWU/afwf_english_learner-project/README.rst

 - ``en-sentence``: Search sentence example in yourdictionary.com
 - ``trans-cn``:Search word in Google Translate to Simplified Chinese

+**Note**:

+    This workflow depends on google complete API, you have to be able to connect to google.com

 **Installation**:

 Go to https://github.com/MacHu-GWU/afwf_english_learner-project/releases, download the latest ``English Learner.alfredworkflow`` file, double click to install.